cmcaruso/cmcaruso.github.io/_pages/about.md

 ---

 👋 Hello!
 I’m Camillo, an ML Researcher with a Ph.D. in AI.
-I design and build multimodal deep-learning systems that turn heterogeneous clinical data — imaging, tabular records, free text — into actionable tools for diagnosis, prognosis, and treatment support, with a particular focus on learning robustly from incomplete information.
+I design and build multimodal deep-learning systems that turn heterogeneous clinical data, imaging, tabular records, free text, into actionable tools for diagnosis, prognosis, and treatment support, with a particular focus on learning robustly from incomplete information.

 I earned my Ph.D. at [University Campus Bio-Medico of Rome](https://www.unicampus.it/en/), where I developed transformer-based architectures for missing-data imputation and survival prediction, publishing in venues such as *AI Open*, *Computers in Biology and Medicine*, and *IEEE Access*, and releasing every model as open-source code.